Brett Benzio

-Brett Benzio (born April 27, 1990) is an American basketball center for the Tulane University Green Wave.
+Brett Benzio (born April 27, 1990) is an American basketball center who played college basketball for the Tulane Green Wave.
 She grew up in Carol Stream, Illinois and went to high school in Florida.
 She is the 3rd child of Edward and Barbara Benzio of Palm City, and sibling to Brooke Benzio (31), Brian Benzio (27), and Brittney Benzio (23) (who was a member of the Georgia Southern University Lady Eagles basketball team).
 Her father Edward was also a collegiate athlete, who wrestled for Indiana.
 Her oldest sister Brooke is an attorney located in South Florida, and her brother is a recent graduate of the University of Florida.

 Playing career

 High school

 Benzio is from Palm City, Florida, located on the Treasure Coast, just north of West Palm Beach, and averaged 12 points per game and almost two blocks per contest in her first 90 games of high school.
 She helped Jensen Beach win the 4A State championship in 2007 as she was named Second Team All-State by the Florida Sports Writers Association.
 As a junior, she was a First Team All-Conference selection.
 Other accolades included All-Area honors as both a junior and sophomore, and was All-Area Honorable Mention as a freshman.
 As a senior, she averaged 15 points and 12 rebounds per game; recorded 94 blocked shots (3.5 per game), 65 steals (2.4) and 56 assists (2.1).